A sequence of elastic patterns in a sheared bent sheet: Methods

 \section{Methods}

-Measurements were taken of thin polyester sheets (0.003 $\pm$0.0002 inch thick shim stock, Artus Corp., Englewood, NJ, USA), with lengths in the range of 5-12 inch, mounted in a quarter-cylinder configuration with 4 inch free span (2.55 inch radius), their flat sides attached to parallel beams.
+Measurements were taken of thin polyester sheets (0.003 $\pm$0.0002 inch / 0.0762 $\pm$0.00508 mm thick shim stock, Artus Corp., Englewood, NJ, USA), with lengths in the range of 5-12 inch (127-304.8 mm), mounted in a quarter-cylinder configuration with 4 inch (101.6 mm) free span (2.546 inch / 64.77 mm radius), their flat sides attached to parallel beams and bent sides free.
 One beam was fixed and rigid, and the other was a flexible cantilever attached to a mobile translation stage (Thorlabs, Inc., Newton, NJ, USA).
 Some observations were also made of longer sheets.
 As the material is mildly anisotropic, sheets were oriented with their machine direction parallel to the beams.
 Sheets were attached to the beams using rubber adhesive polypropylene cloth mounting tape, then secured with an additional clamping plate and corner clamps to prevent edge peeling.
-Alignment was achieved with additional positioning stages, and movement of the cantilever boundary was guided by four stabilizers to prevent twisting or deflection.
-Still, errors on the order of half a percent (1-2 mm relative to a sheet dimension of 150-300 mm) are expected, larger than an estimated error of 0.5 mm in free span width and length.
-The samples were quasistatically sheared by laterally displacing the cantilever boundary.
+Alignment was achieved with additional positioning stages, and movement of the cantilever boundary was guided by four stabilizers to prevent twisting or deflection that could occur due to the inclusion of a soft pad between the translation stage and cantilever to damp external vibrations.
+Still, errors on the order of 1-2 mm (half a percent of the sheet dimensions) are expected, larger than an estimated error of 0.02 inch (0.508 mm) in free span width and length.
+The samples were quasistatically sheared by laterally displacing the cantilever boundary, which both moves and deflects parallel to the other boundary.
 The sheets transition, through a sequence of bifurcations and stable patterns, from an initial unimodal configuration (hereafter the ``U'' state), to a final multimodal configuration (``M'' state).
-The experimental arrangement is shown in Figure \ref{setup}, with U and M states for a 12 inch long sheet.
+The experimental arrangement is photographed and shown schematically in Figure \ref{setup}, with U and M states for a 12 inch (304.8 mm) long sheet.